Meet the real woman behind the public monarch

 Top image: Queen Victoria by Franz Xaver Winterhalter, 1856.
 Royal Collection Trust / © Her Majesty Queen Elizabeth II 2019

 Victoria learned that she was to become Queen when she was 18 years old, while still living at her childhood home of Kensington Palace.
 She held her first council meeting in the palace’s Red Saloon just a few hours later.

-The display will also explore Victoria's complex love affair with India, from the story behind the Koh-i-noor diamond to her friendship with the deposed Maharajah Duleep Singh.
-Examples of her personal diaries carefully inscribed in Urdu will form a centrepiece of the exhibition.
+The display also explores Victoria's complex love affair with India, from the story behind the Koh-i-noor diamond to her friendship with the deposed Maharajah Duleep Singh.
+Examples of her personal diaries carefully inscribed in Urdu form a centrepiece of the exhibition.